Driving at night tips for older motorists: Driving glasses and lenses

 FIND AN OPTICIAN: An optician can assess your vision and possibly help you see better at night.
 Find an optician near you.

-- Ask your optician to prescribe special eyeglasses that may help you see better on the road at night.
-Lenses with anti-reflective coating increase visibility and reduce glare.
+- Ask your optician to prescribe glasses for driving that may help you see better on the road from sunset to sunrise.
+For example, lenses with anti-reflective coating increase visibility and reduce glare.

 - If you are a candidate for cataract surgery, ask your surgeon about replacing your clouded natural lenses with an aspheric intraocular lens.
 These artificial lenses are engineered to provide better contrast sensitivity and crisper vision than would be possible with the implantation of traditional, spherical intraocular lenses.